munn129/Computer-Vision-with-CUDA/README.md

 - openCV: 4.10

 To run this project, you must install CUDA and build OpenCV with CUDA.
-Additionally, yout CPU should be an Intel processor or support OneAPI for TBB.
+Additionally, your CPU should be an Intel processor or support OneAPI for TBB.

 ### 2.1 CUDA
 1. Install NVIDIA graphic driver -> CUDA -> cuDNN